ddtn1119/Microsoft-MakeCode-Arcade/README.md

-# Microsoft MakeCode Arcade Projects
+# Microsoft MakeCode Arcade Project: Beautiful Scene (2022)
-Some game projects I made for fun back in 2022.
+An animation of a city landscape, along with a garden of flowers, bees, butterflies, and colourful floating hearts.